gitacoco/data-structures/Weekly_assign_04/README.md

 ## Part One: Plan

+I built a data model for the AA meetings data using Entity-Relationship Model.
+Following is the building process:
+1.

 ## Part Two: Create a table in my database

 The data last week I parsed from TAMU API has five dimensions, so I'm to build a table with five columns correspondingly.
 Here is one piece of the data: